Our Mission:

 Check out the About Us page to learn more about how to join the Illinois Butterfly Monitoring Network.

-Mark your calendars!
-Our 2023 Winter Gathering will be held on Saturday, March 11th from 9:30am to noon.
-We are offering two ways to attend this year: in person at the Peggy Notebaert Nature Museum or virtually via Zoom!
-Come join us to hear our annual IBMN updates and socialize with other monitors.
-The keynote, Collaborative Conservation Efforts to Help Save the Rarest Butterflies, will be presented by Jaret Daniels, Assistant Professor and Curator at the McGuire Center for Lepidoptera and Biodiversity, Florida Museum of Natural History.
+The next annual IBMN Winter Workshop will be held on March 8th from 9:30 am to noon!
+We are offering two ways to attend this year: in person at the Peggy Notebaert Nature Museum or virtually via Zoom.
+Come join us to hear our annual IBMN updates, socialize with other monitors, and learn more about how our data are being used.